Causal Explanations of Structural Causal Models: Appendix for ``Causal Explanations of Structural Causal Models''

-We again make use of the NOTEARS (short NT, \citet{NEURIPS2018_e347c514}) as representative of GIMs for the subsequent experiment in which we investigate our conjecture from the final paragraph in Sec.\ref{sec:six} i.e., whether SCIs themselves can be used as a supervision signal to improve the quality of the learned graph.
-To circumvent the non-differentiable nature of our recursive formulation of SCI (consider checking the formalism again in Def.\ref{def:sci}) we train a neural network on a set of legal SCI to mimic the interpreter while being fully differentiable.
+We again make use of the NT as representative of graph learners for the subsequent experiment in which we investigate our conjecture from the final paragraph in Sec.\ref{sec:six} i.e., whether SCEs themselves can be used as a supervision signal to improve the quality of the learned graph.
+To circumvent the non-differentiable nature of our recursive formulation of SCE (consider checking the formalism again in Def.\ref{def:sci}) we train a neural network on a set of legal SCE to mimic the interpreter while being fully differentiable.
 Following \citet{NEURIPS2018_e347c514}, we generate 70 random linear SCMs following Erdos–Renyi structures.
 We use graph induction to infer 70 more graphs, making 140 in total.
-For each graph we generate 50 random single-why questions to be answered, resulting in a data set of 7000 interpretations.
-All the (discussed) details regarding the learning problem and the results are additionally being illustrated within appendix Fig.\ref{fig:exp2diff}.
-We extend the NT loss composition with this neural approximation using a SCI regularization penalty (to penalize SCI inconsistent graph estimates) and perform graph induction once with and once without the regularization (where between 1 and 50 interpretations are being observed).
+For each graph we generate 50 random single-why questions to be answered, resulting in a data set of 7000 explanations.
+We extend the NT loss composition with this neural approximation using a SCE regularization penalty (to penalize SCE inconsistent graph estimates) and perform graph induction once with and once without the regularization (where between 1 and 50 explanations are being observed).
 The graph induction is being performed in a data-scarce setting with only 10 data samples per graph induction.
 Thus to infer the true causal structure the method ideally needs to perform sample-efficient.
 Main paper Fig.\ref{fig:exp2} shows our empirical results on the error distributions for all the graphs while presenting the qualitative difference in the estimated graphs for the most significantly improved example.
 It can be observed that with the regularization the induction method can both identify more key structures while significantly reducing the number of false links, thereby appearing to be overall more sample-efficient.
-An explanation would be that, as conjectured, the interpretations contain valuable information about the underlying CEWG if the interpretations themselves were generated by a similar CEWG, thereby striking structures that would lead to contradicting interpretations.
+An explanation would be that, as conjectured, the explanations contain valuable information about the underlying SCM if the explanations themselves were generated by a similar SCM, thereby striking structures that would lead to contradicting explanations.